bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 phpFormCheck                 boolean     Enable check for answered questions with PHP?
 0 allowEdit                    boolean     Show links to pages and allow to edit answers?
 0 allowHtml                    boolean     Allow HTML at question-answers from the BE?
+0 closed                       boolean     Quiz is closed (participation not possible)?
 0 random                       boolean     Enable a random mode?
 Works only with tags.
 0 joker                        boolean     Enable a joker-button?
 Works only with AJAX.
 0 ajax                         boolean     Enable the AJAX-version* of the quiz?
 0